 In order to track these real-time results, Hotjar software works directly with the site to learn what areas users really like verse the parts they don’t spend much time interacting with.
 The software can show heatmaps that visually represent users’ mouse activity, show actual recordings of mouse movement down a page, run polls and surveys for first-hand insight, and more.
 The integration with Growth-Driven Design can bring your website to the next level, as it can be customized and changed along the way to meet your target audience’s exact needs and wishes – all taken from real-time site interactions.

-If you are looking to learn more about how Growth-Driven Design can work for your company or take the next steps toward redesigning your website, see how TREW can bring a smart approach to your website.
+Learn more about how Growth-Driven Design can work for your company or take the next steps toward redesigning your website, by downloading our free Ebook, A Guide to B2B Website Redesign.